anzemur/api-seed/README.md

   Service for sending transactional emails.

 * ### Data seed
-  Data seed for adding data to database.
+  Data seed for adding data to the database.

 * ### Tests
-  Template is already test covered, as it should be in future use.
+  The template is already test-covered, as it should be in future use.

 * ### Admin console
-  Server side rendered admin console with users management, analytics and API admin settings.
+  Server-side rendered admin console with users management, analytics, and API admin settings.

 ![admin-console](https://bitbucket.org/anzemur/api-seed/raw/b137cddbf38cf42b784b7e73c320f7c095c95fc0/assets/admin-console.gif)